 What is the first thing that a potential customer who first lands in your online store sees?
 As with the site’s desktop version, make sure the site’s value statement is instantly clear.

 If the visitor arrives from an email or special link, make sure you have a good landing page.
-We have already covered the importance of a landing page in one of our previous posts.
+In one of our previous posts, we have already covered the importance of a landing page.

 This often means responsive design (something that most online shopping software platforms have fortunately already thought of) or even their own app, whereby the content always adapts optimally to the screen on which it is displayed.

-Up to two products or blog posts in a row is often optimal, assuming you first show the photo and then display the article name.
+Up to two product or blog posts in a row is often optimal, assuming you first show the photo and then display the article name.